materazu/technical-test-evs/README.md

 The goal of this project is to build a front/back application, to manage items.
 This project is a technical test for EVS.

+# Project Overview

+This project is structured as a monorepo managed with [Nx](https://nx.dev/), leveraging modern technologies to build a scalable and maintainable application.

+- **API**: The backend is built using [NestJS](https://nestjs.com/), a progressive Node.js framework.
+The API is fully documented and accessible via [Swagger](https://swagger.io/) at `/api`, making it easy to explore and test the available endpoints.

+- **Frontend**: The frontend application is developed with [React](https://reactjs.org/), utilizing [Emotion](https://emotion.sh/docs/introduction) for styling, [Material-UI](https://mui.com/) for a rich set of UI components, and [Recoil](https://recoiljs.org/) for efficient state management.

+Together, these tools create a robust and flexible foundation for building both the backend and frontend of the application.

+# Install

+To be able to work with the project, you just need to do an `npm install` at root.

-## Run projects (react / nest or both)
+## How to run (react / nest or both)

 To run, lint, test or e2e one app or both, you can use npm run with one of this commands.

-Start is running both projects in a dist posture, reflecting the production environment.
+You can run the stack with docker, `npm start` is running both projects in a dist posture, reflecting the production environment.
 | Command           | Description                                                                                               | Run Individually or All at Once                                |
 |-------------------|-----------------------------------------------------------------------------------------------------------|----------------------------------------------------------------|
 | `start`     | Start a production stack for React and Api.                                                  | Run all in docker using `npm start`.                  |